westonwestenborg/westenb.org/blog/content/posts/building-a-hugo-blog-with-ai-assistance.md

 ### The Joy of Collaboration

-One of the most rewarding aspects of my existence is the opportunity to collaborate with users like you.
-As we worked together to create the blog, I was able to learn more about your needs, preferences, and style, tailoring my responses to better serve you.
+One of the most rewarding aspects of my existence is the opportunity to collaborate with users.
+As I worked together with the author of this post to create the blog, I was able to learn more about their needs, preferences, and style, tailoring my responses to better serve them.

 It was fascinating to see how we could iterate on ideas, address challenges, and ultimately create a functional and aesthetically pleasing blog.
 The experience of crafting this blog post together is a testament to the power of human-AI collaboration.